lume/lume/CONTRIBUTING.md

   meant to only collect during idle times, but this isn't always the case... we're a better judge.).
 This also helps keep track of (potentially unnecessary) garbage.

+* Controversial: for super high traffic functions, suggest operating directly on _properties rather than gaving getProp() and setProp() methods, to avoid the overhead.